docupike/docs/.github/ISSUE_TEMPLATE/open-question.md

 ---
 name: Open question
-about: 'Docs only!
-Just ask a question'
+about: 'Docs: Ask a question or share your thoughts'
 title: ''
 labels: ''
 assignees: ''